 About the showDavid Tennant returns to the London stage to star in a revival of CP Taylor’s definitive political drama Good.
-Set during the rise of Nazism, this story about one man’s moral justification for supporting Hitler’s regime runs at the Playhouse Theatre from October 2020.
+Set during the rise of Nazism, this story about one man’s moral justification for supporting Hitler’s regime runs at the Harold Pinter Theatre from April 2021.

 John Halder is a good man.
 He loves his family, is kind to his friends, and works as a cultured, intelligent professor in Frankfurt.
 But as aggressive nationalism rears its head in Germany and a new leader takes to the stage, so-called good men like Halder must decide whether to stick to their morals or endorse their country’s new leadership – no matter what the cost.